-The NE DOI has a prescribed accounting practice for certain synthetic GIC reserves that differs from National Association of Insurance Commissioners (NAIC) Accounting Practices and Procedures Manual (NAIC SAP).
+The NE DOI has a prescribed accounting practice for certain synthetic guaranteed interest contract (GIC) reserves that differs from National Association of Insurance Commissioners (NAIC) Accounting Practices and Procedures Manual (NAIC SAP).
 The NE DOI reserve method is based on an annual accumulation of 30% of the contract fees on synthetic GICs and is subject to a maximum of 150% of the annualized contract fees.
-This reserve amounted to \$62 million and \$61 million as of December 31, 2015 and 2014, respectively, and has been recorded by Pacific Life.
+This reserve amounted to \$63 million and \$62 million as of December 31, 2016 and 2015, respectively, and has been recorded by Pacific Life.
 The NAIC SAP basis for this reserve equals the excess, if any, of the value of guaranteed contract liabilities over the market value of the assets in the segregated portfolio less deductions based on asset valuation reserve factors.
-As of December 31, 2015 and 2014, the reserve for synthetic GICs using the NAIC SAP basis was zero.
+As of December 31, 2016 and 2015, the reserve for synthetic GICs using the NAIC SAP basis was zero.